 - Printed works are easier to read In the bathroom!

-We use our Yahoo!
-Group to do rapid communications and send reminders of submission deadlines.
-However, we have purposely chosen to remain a print medium.
+We use email to send reminders of submission deadlines, but we have purposely chosen to remain a print medium.

 How Much Does It Cost?

-ATDNSIN was created in 1988 by Andy Mangels with the assistance of Roger Klorese in response to the San Diego Comic Convention “Gays In Comics Panel.”
-Mike Phillips has been the CM since Issue #3, and it is the longest running gay comic book APA in existence.
+Attitude n’ Sin was created in 1988 by Andy Mangels with the assistance of Roger Klorese in response to the San Diego Comic Convention “Gays In Comics” panel.
+It is the longest running gay comic book APA in existence.
 Northstar APA began in 1989 as a conception of Jericho Wilson and was first published in 1990.
 He named it after Marvel’s first openly gay character.
-He then handed over the reigns to the first CM Mark Phillips of Tennessee.
-Mark temporarily handed the APA over to Todd Schoonover around Issue 35, and then Bill Delaney and Greg Paula rebooted it with Kyle Minor acting as Central Mailer.
+Jericho handed over the reigns to the first Central Mailer, Mark Phillips of Tennessee.
+Mark handed the APA over to Todd Schoonover around Issue 35, and then Bill Delaney and Greg Paula rebooted the APA with Kyle Minor acting as Central Mailer.
 Mike Phillips was elected CM when Kyle became the APA’s first president.
 In the summer of 2003, the two groups decided to have a classic crossover issue in the vein of JLA/JSA cross-overs.
 Later that year they voted to permanently merge into one APA.